zksecurity/eagen-divisor-formalization/README.md

 Hypotheses: identical to `ma_extractable`, plus

-- `hQ : 5 ≤ E.q` — the field has at least 5 elements, needed to fold the
+- `hQ : 5 ≤ E.q`: the field has at least 5 elements.
-  two-term bound through the Hasse point count into a single `q`-term.

 Conclusion: the same extractability disjunction, with the accept-set bound consolidated to `36·(d+k+4)·q`.

 Human form: either `msg` yields an extracted witness, or
 $$